-Spring has most definitely sprung which means that very soon, nine artists from the South Osborne community will once again open their home studios for everyone to enjoy a weekend of art.
+Spring has most definitely sprung, although it kind of unsprung again, which means that very soon, nine artists from the South Osborne community will once again open their home studios for everyone to enjoy a weekend of art.
 Think of it as a walking tour through nine distinct galleries.
 Visit and talk with the artist in their own work environment, ask questions, and if something sufficiently moves you, there is art to buy as well.
 But if you're looking for a pressure free environment to satisfy your artistic curiousity, this is the place to be.

 Click to see the full brochure